-3.23.1.Exploitation is an integral part of the county lines offending model with children and vulnerable adults exploited to move and store drugs and money.
+- 4.22.1 Exploitation is an integral part of the county lines offending model with children and vulnerable adults exploited to move and store drugs and money. - 4.22.2 Children can be targeted and recruited into county lines in a number of locations including academies. - 4.22.3 Children can easily become trapped by this type of exploitation as county lines gangs create drug debts and can threaten serious violence

-- 3.23.2.
-Children can be targeted and recruited into county lines in a number of locations including academies. - 3.23.3.Children can easily become trapped by this type of exploitation as county lines gangs create drug debts and can threaten serious violence and kidnap towards victims (and their families) if they attempt to leave the county lines network. - 3.23.4.The Designated Safeguarding Lead will complete the Safeguarding Children Partnership Board's Exploitation (CSE/Criminal/Gangs) Risk Assessment and Management Tool and refer to Social Care if there is a concern that a young person may be involved in County Lines.
+- and kidnap towards victims (and their families) if they attempt to leave the county lines network. - 4.22.4 The Designated Safeguarding Lead will complete the Safeguarding Children Partnership Board's Exploitation (CSE/Criminal/Gangs) Risk Assessment and Management Tool and refer to Social Care if there is a concern that a young person may be involved in County Lines.

-3.24.
-Modern slavery
+4.23 Modern slavery

 Encompasses human trafficking and slavery, servitude and forced or compulsory labour.
 Exploitation can take many forms, including sexual exploitation, forced labour, slavery, servitude, forced criminality and the removal of organs.
-We refer to the DfE guidance Modern slavery: how to identify and support victims for concerns of this nature. for concerns of this nature.
+We refer to the DfE guidance Modern slavery: how to identify and support victims for concerns of this nature.